 You read that last one correctly – all stinky cheese.
 That includes blue, Stilton, brie, and goat cheese.
 I can hear the gasps already.
 Trust me, I want to love all these foods.
 I really really do!
-And I do on occasion find ways to work with them like using eggplant in my Baked Rotini with Grilled Summer Veggies, and in this pretty appetizer here.
+And I do on occasion find ways to work with them like in this pretty appetizer here.

 So what did I do for this recipe?
 I simply took some plain, mild goat cheese and added some fresh herbs to brighten it up and cut through the pungency and a touch of oil marinade from the jar of sun-dried tomatoes to calm the flavor down.